-Fire prevention has two full-time safety code officers whose primary role is fire prevention.
-This is accomplished through education, fire inspections, fire investigations, plan reviews and issuance of permits.
+Fire prevention is one of the foundations of the fire service.
+Cochrane has two full-time safety code officers whose roles focus on fire safety & public education, fire inspections, fire investigations, plan reviews and issuance of permits.

-All businesses are responsible to comply with the Alberta Fire Code (AFC); Fire Prevention helps ensure businesses meet these requirements by conducting regular fire inspections.
+All businesses and building owners are responsible to comply with the National (NFC).
+Fire Prevention helps ensure businesses meet these requirements by conducting regular fire inspections.
 The Town of Cochrane’s Quality Management Plan dictates how often fire inspections are required for each type of business.
-New businesses must contact fire prevention for an initial fire inspection prior to opening for business.
+New businesses must contact the fire services office for an initial fire inspection prior to opening for business.
 Private residences may be inspected by request, or if a fire hazard has been reported.